dmshvetsov/iamdidev.github.io/content/blog/tech/2019-02-11-essential-books-that-every-programmer-should-read.md

 The idea to collect a list of books that knowledgeable, experienced and well-known programmers recommends to read comes to me from [The long Journey to Ruby Mastery](https://www.youtube.com/watch?v=zqq6_zu8x6o&feature=youtu.be) conference talk by Bozhidar Batsov.

-Here I share what I have found so far: the books recommendations from the Bozhidar talk, lists by Uncle Bob, and Kent Beck, books from blog posts by Jeff Atwood and DHH.
+Here I share what I have found so far: the books recommendations from the Bozhidar's talk, lists by Uncle Bob, and Kent Beck, books from blog posts by Jeff Atwood and DHH.

 ---